ikigailabs/terraform-ikigai-aws-infrastructure/modules/vpc/README.md

 }
 ```

-It is possible to further customize the deployment using the variables listed below.
+It is possible to further customize the deployment using the inputs listed below.
+To do so, add `[input name] = target_value` within the module braces.
+For example, to set the `vpc_name` input to `my_vpc`, add `vpc_name = "my_vpc"` to the module block.
+Remember to add double quotes for string inputs!

 ## Inputs